 Multivitamins probably don’t do anything (article summarising studies), but you should take one anyway.
 Ignoring that they might fill any holes in your nutrition, taking one daily has a self-reinforcing effect, whereby the conscious act of taking a pill (or 4) every day in an effort to improve your health will have both a positive placebo effect as well as a cascading effect on other choices you make during the day.

 Roaming mobile data is a killer in areas not supported by your mobile provider.
-I’ve found in places like Canada that Three doesn’t have free data roaming, Airalo has a great digital sim service that allows you to buy 10Gb of 4G data for ~£10-15 depending on the country.
+I’ve found in places like Canada that Three doesn’t have free data roaming, Airalo has a great digital sim service that allows you to buy 10Gb of 4G data for ~£10 depending on the country.

-Buy 3m (or 5m) iPhone and USB-C cables and run them from the plug socket through your couch so you can charge your phone and laptop without having unsightly cables all over the place and always within reach.
+Buy 3m (or 5m) USB-C cables and run them from the plug socket through your couch so you can charge your phone and laptop without having unsightly cables all over the place and always within reach.

 Hire experienced professional accountants and solicitors.
 They’ll pay for themselves many times over and help you get the result you want.